From BFV to BV and spacetime covariance: Introduction

 A consistent gauge fixing in the context of gauge field theories requires BRST methods \cite{Faddeev-Popov,BRST1,BRST2, Tyutin} or, if one deals with a system that has an ``open algebra'' of gauge symmetry generators, the BV formalism \cite{BV1,BV2}.
 The construction of the BV extension of a given action functional is in part not always so straightforward, even if existence theorems have been established \cite{Henneaux-Fisch,Henneaux-Teitelboim}.
 The Hamiltonian framework, on the other hand, offers not only systematic methods to find all the gauge symmetries of a given action functional---something absent in the Lagrangian setting---but also the construction of the BFV formulation \cite{Batalin:1977pb,Batalin:1983pz} of a gauge theory, the Hamiltonian counterpart of its BV formulation, is by experience significantly simpler.
 It is therefore very useful to have a formalism which yields the BV form of a theory given its BFV data.

-Such a formalism was proposed by Grigoriev and Damgaard \cite{GrigorievD,Grigoriev}.\footnote{Equivalent, but less concise formulas, were already proposed by Fisch and Henneaux \cite{Henneaux-Fisch2} (see also \cite{Henneaux-Fisch3}).
-The formulas of Grigoriev and Damgaard were inspired by these on the one hand and by the superfield formulas introduced previously in a related, but different context by Batalin, Bering and Damgaard \cite{BBD1,BBD2} on the other hand.} It can be viewed as the AKSZ method applied to the BFV data of the theory (see also section 10 of \cite{Ikeda-Strobl}), yielding, at the price of an infinite-dimensional target space, a non-topological theory in this case by using a differential graded extension of time.
-One of the strengths of this Grigoriev--Damgaard (GD) method is that it provides the BV symplectic form and the BV extension of the classical action functional as very concrete and rather simple formulas in terms of the BFV symplectic form, the BFV charge, and the BFV extension of the Hamiltonian.
+Such a formalism was proposed by Fisch and Henneaux \cite{Henneaux-Fisch2} (see also \cite{Henneaux-Fisch3}) long ago and improved henceforth by Grigoriev and Damgaard \cite{GrigorievD,Grigoriev}.\footnote{The findings of Grigoriev and Damgaard were inspired by the superfield formulas introduced previously in a related, but different context by Batalin, Bering and Damgaard \cite{BBD1,BBD2}.} In the Grigoriev--Damgaard reformulation, this formalism can be viewed essentially as the AKSZ method applied to the BFV data of the theory (at the price of an infinite-dimensional target space and, crucial for obtaining a theory with non-vanishing Hamiltonian, by permitting the target data to depend on the odd time of the source; see also section 10 of \cite{Ikeda-Strobl}).
+One of the strengths of this Fisch--Henneaux--Grigoriev--Damgaard (FHGD) method is that it provides the BV symplectic form and the BV extension of the classical action functional as very concrete and rather simple formulas in terms of the BFV symplectic form, the BFV charge, and the BFV extension of the Hamiltonian.

 What we will address in this article is that this procedure does not always yield a BV action that is (explicitly) $G$-invariant.
 We will demonstrate this in particular at the example of the twisted Poisson sigma model \cite{Klimcik-Strobl}.
 This is a topological field theory in two spacetime dimensions.
 Correspondingly, in this case the group $G$ consists of all diffeomorphisms of $\Sigma$, $G= \mathrm{Diff}(\Sigma)$.
-The GD method produces formulas in which only the subgroup of spatial diffeomorphisms $G_{sp} = \mathrm{Diff}(\Sigma_1)$ is preserved inherently (within the Hamiltonian formalism one restricts spacetime to the form $\Sigma := \Sigma_1 \times \R$).
+The FHGD method produces formulas in which only the subgroup of spatial diffeomorphisms $G_{sp} = \mathrm{Diff}(\Sigma_1)$ is preserved inherently (within the Hamiltonian formalism one restricts spacetime to the form $\Sigma := \Sigma_1 \times \R$).
 As argued above, one of the main reasons for the use of Lagrangian and BV methods is precisely the covariance or $G$-invariance within the process of quantization.
 We will show here, how to restore it in the formulas one obtains for the twisted Poisson sigma model and how to approach this problem in the general case.